Unit 1: Foundations of Longevity Coaching¶

 Self-reflection questions:

-1. Walk through the 6-step process with yourself as the client.
-What would your assessment reveal?
-What do you understand about your own "why" for longevity?
-What's one small action you could test?
+Walk through the 6-step process with yourself as the client.
+What would your assessment reveal, what do you understand about your own "why" for longevity, and what’s one small action you could test this week?

-2. What systems (not just habits) do you have in place for your own long-term health?
-What environment design could make your healthy behaviors more automatic?
+Looking at your own long-term health, what systems (not just habits) do you already have in place, and what environment design could make your healthy behaviors more automatic?

 [CHONK: Works Cited]